Frequently asked questions about TiKV

-- Durability: TiKV allows a collection of machines to work as a coherent group that can survive the failures of some of its members.
-So in TiKV, once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
+- Durability: TiKV allows a collection of machines to work as a coherent group so that TiKV can normally work even though some parts of machines fail during the working process.
+Accordingly, once a transaction is committed in TiKV, the transaction status remains even when power loss, crashes, or errors occur.

 How are transactions in TiKV lock-free?

-TiKV has an optimistic transaction model, which means the client will buffer all the writes within a transaction, and when the client calls commit function, the writes will be packed and sent to the servers.
-If there is no conflict, the writes which are the key-value pairs with specific version are written into the database, and can be read by other transactions.
+TiKV provides an optimistic transaction model, which allows the client to buffer all writes in a transaction.
+When the client calls the commit function, the writes are packed and sent to the server.
+If there are no conflicts, the key-value pair writes with specific version information are written to the database and can be read by other transactions.

 Can I use TiKV as a key-value store?